Hacking-NASSA-with-HTML/Tribute_Page/README.md

 # Tribute Page Task FreeCodeCamp Example 📘🎓.

-## Tribute Page to Quincy Larson, the Founder of FreeCodeCamp.
+## Example of the assignment tribute page from FreeCodeCamp, 💎 my Tribute Page to Quincy Larson, the Founder of FreeCodeCamp.

 ---
 This is my Tribute Page to Quincy Larson ❤️ , the teacher and "guy who started it" - FreeCodeCamp 💎